zukaman/rl-swarm-v3/README.md

-# swarm
+# RL Swarm

-Swarm is a fully open source framework for creating RL training swarms over the internet.
-Running a swarm-node allows you to launch a new swarm or connect to an existing node using its public address and join an existing swarm.
+RL Swarm is a fully open source framework for creating RL training swarms over the internet.
+Running a swarm node allows you to launch a new swarm; alternatively, you can connect to an existing swarm by peering with the public address of one of its constituent nodes.

 Each swarm performs RL reasoning as a group, with a gossiping system (using Hivemind) for collaborative improvement between models.